Amanyd/aipodcast/README.md

 # Bookmark Podcast Generator

 A Chrome extension that transforms your bookmarks into engaging podcast-style summaries using AI and text-to-speech technology.
+Get weekly automated summaries of your bookmarks or generate instant summaries on demand.

 ## Features

+- **Automatic Weekly Summaries**: Receive a weekly email with summaries of bookmarks added in the last 7 days
-- **Bookmark Summarization**: Automatically generates concise summaries of your bookmarked web pages
+- **Instant Summaries**: Click "Send Now" to get immediate summaries of all your bookmarks
 - **AI-Powered Content**: Utilizes Google's Generative AI to create engaging content
 - **Text-to-Speech**: Converts summaries into natural-sounding audio using ElevenLabs
-- **Email Integration**: Option to receive summaries via email
+- **Email Integration**: Receive summaries directly in your inbox
 - **Customizable Settings**: Adjust voice, language, and other preferences through the extension options

 ## Project Structure